marcopolox/okta-agentic-patterns/README.md

 - Node.js 18+ (for the setup script)
 - An Okta org — free developer org at [developer.okta.com](https://developer.okta.com)
 - At least one LLM key: Anthropic (`sk-ant-...`) or OpenAI (`sk-...`)
+- **P1 only — Okta MCP Bridge:** P1 requires the `okta-agent-mcp-adapter`, a standalone Okta product not included in this repo.
+You must obtain it separately from Okta and run it on your host before starting the P1 profile.
+See [Manual setup required for P1](#manual-setup-required-for-p1-3rd-party-coding-assistant--okta-mcp-bridge) for details.

 ### 1. Clone and configure